CheesyLaZanya/godot-ai-toolkit/godot-ai-toolkit/samples/sample_dialog/sample_visual_novel.md

 [AI] {Describe a bit about the date/location}

-[TEXT] "What are you so deep in thought about?", you hear.
+[TEXT] "What are you so deep in thought about?", you hear from your right.

 [TEXT] Snapping back to reality, you look at your date.